If you’re applying for a role within your current company, you already have an advantage over external candidates.

 The Value of Staying in the Same Company in Today’s Job Market

-It’s a great way to show your commitment and take advantage of growth opportunities without the uncertainty of starting somewhere new.
+It’s a great way to show your commitment and take advantage of growth opportunities without the uncertainty of starting somewhere entirely new.

 What To Do Before Writing Your Resume for an Internal Promotion